LakshayBabbar/Registration-Form/README.md

 # Registration-Form
-Basic registration created by using HTML, CSS, PHP.
+Basic registration form created by using HTML, CSS, PHP.